vslutov/llb3d/README.md

     "This is a string constant".

-The 'Const' keyword is used to assign an identifier to a constant.
+The `Const` keyword is used to assign an identifier to a constant.
 For example:

     Const width = 640, height = 480

-You can then use the more readable 'width' and 'height' throughout your program instead of `640` and `480`.
+You can then use the more readable `width` and `height` throughout your program instead of `640` and `480`.

 Also, if you ever decide to change the width and height values,